16. The ALFAM2 Model

 Application methods

 Miterra uses “Utilised agricultural area fertilised by manure application technique, farm type and NUTS 2 region” from Eurostat to derive the area fractions of each manure application method.
 Eurostat application techniques are mapped to application methods defined in ALFAM2.
-Incorporation methods (harrowing, ploughing, etc.) and incorporation time are not specified in Eurostat data, but are important in ALFAM2.
-Therefore, any application technique with incorporation are further broken down to shallow and deep incorporation in ALFAM2.
+Eurostat data indicated whether incorporation takes place, but did not specify incorporation method (harrowing, ploughing, etc.), which is required by ALFAM2.
+Therefore, any application technique followed by incorporation is further broken down to shallow and deep incorporation as specified in ALFAM2.
 Incorporation time is assumed to be 4 hours after application, except for technique “manure broadcast incorporation after 4 hours”, where incorporation time is assumed to be 24 hours after application.
+Slurry injection is considered as a form of immediate slurry incorporation.

 Table 16.1: Mapping of Eurostat application techniques to ALFAM2 application and incorporation methods.